adonismendozaperez/100DaysOfCode-2018/diary.md

 ### R1D15
 Today working at ES6 with Destructuring Assignment to Assign Variables from Objects and Arrays, honestly are not practice this lesson in the real life or not frequently.

+### R1D16
+Today I finished the session es6, some what i liked of this session is Destructuring Assignment to Pass an Object as a Function's Parameters, is very useful.